Cm-lang/Cmc/README.md

 The compiler for bC-language.

-bC is a statically typed native language.
+bC is a statically typed native language (targeting LLVM and GLSL).
-It doesn't have subtyping, it organize data with structs and methods.
+It doesn't have subtyping, it organize data with structs and extension methods.

 Maybe there will be an optional H-M type system, and hole-oriented programming (like Idris).